shah-rohan/SmartMap/README.md

-# MultiMap: Iterative Bayesian Analysis of Ambiguously Mapped Reads in ChIP-seq
+# MultiMap: Iterative Bayesian Analysis of Ambiguously Mapped Reads

 This tool is designed to analyze ambiguously mapped reads from paired-end short-read next-generation sequencing by using the alignment scores and the distribution of mapped reads genome-wide to iteratively reweight and refine the weights assigned to each alignment of each read.
 This tool is primarily intended for and validated on ChIP-seq and simulated ChIP-seq data; however, in principle, this tool can be used for DNA-seq and other selected NGS applications more broadly.
 Furthermore, this tool was primarily devised to analyze ICeChIP-seq data; however, this tool does not itself perform ICeChIP-specific analyses and can therefore be used more broadly for ChIP-seq.